fastvideo/gpu-camera-sample/README.md

 From the benchmarks on <strong>NVIDIA GeForce RTX 2080ti</strong> we can see that GPU-based raw image processing is very fast and it could offer high image quality at the same time.
 The total performance could reach <strong>4 GPix/s</strong> for color cameras.
 The performance strongly depends on complexity of the pipeline.
 Multiple GPU solutions could significanly improve the performance.

-Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras.
-Via GenICam the software can work with XIMEA and Basler cameras.
-Soon we are going to add support for <a href="https://www.jai.com" target="_blank">JAI</a> and <a href="https://www.imperx.com" target="_blank">Imperx</a> cameras.
+Currently the software is working with <a href="https://www.ximea.com" target="_blank">XIMEA</a> cameras via XIMEA SDK.
+Via GenICam the software can work with <a href="https://www.ximea.com" target="_blank">XIMEA</a>, <a href="https://www.baslerweb.com" target="_blank">Basler</a>, <a href="https://www.jai.com" target="_blank">JAI</a>, <a href="https://dahengimaging.com/" target="_blank">Daheng Imaging</a> cameras.
+Soon we are going to add support for <a href="https://www.imperx.com" target="_blank">Imperx</a>, Baumer and FLIR cameras.
 You can add support for desired cameras by yourself.
 The software is working with demo version of Fastvideo SDK, that is why you can see a watermark on the screen.
 To get a Fastvideo SDK license for develoment and for deployment, please contact <a href="https://www.fastcompression.com/" target="_blank">Fastvideo company</a>.

 ## How to build gpu-camera-sample

 ### Requirements for Windows

-* Camera SDK or GenICam package + camera vendor GenTL producer (.cti) for XIMEA, Basler, JAI, Daheng Imaging, Flir, Baumer, Imperx, etc. (currently XIMEA, Basler, JAI, Daheng Imaging cameras are supported)
+* Camera SDK or GenICam package + camera vendor GenTL producer (.cti) for XIMEA, Basler, JAI, Daheng Imaging, FLIR, Baumer, Imperx, etc. (currently XIMEA, Basler, JAI, Daheng Imaging cameras are supported)
 * Fastvideo SDK (demo) ver.0.15.0.0
 * NVIDIA CUDA-10.1
 * Qt ver.5.13.1